rachitj/Housing-Prices-Prediction/README.md

 2. Import the training and test dataset
 3. Merge the test and training datasets
 4. Perform Feature Engineering
-5. Expolre and analyze data and outliers
+5. Explore and analyze data and outliers
 6. Outliers Treatment
 7. Machine Learning Model Building :
    1. Ordered sub-list